awslabs/aws-athena-query-federation/athena-cloudwatch/README.md

 1. From the athena-federation-sdk dir, run `mvn clean install` if you haven't already.
 2. From the athena-cloudwatch dir, run `mvn clean install`.
-3. From the athena-cloudwatch dir, run `sam package --template-file athena-cloudwatch.yaml --output-template-file packaged.yaml --s3-bucket <your_lambda_source_bucket_name>`
-4. Deploy your application using either Server-less Application Repository or Lambda directly.
-Instructions below.

-For Server-less Application Repository, run `sam publish --template packaged.yaml --region <aws_region>` from the athena-cloudwatch directory and then navigate to [Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo)
+3. From the athena-cloudwatch dir, run  `../tools/publish.sh S3_BUCKET_NAME athena-cloudwatch` to publish the connector to your private AWS Serverless Application Repository.
+This will allow users with permission to do so, the ability to deploy instances of the connector via 1-Click form.
+Then navigate to [Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo)

 For a direct deployment to Lambda, you can use the below command from the athena-cloudwatch directory.
 Be sure to insert your S3 Bucket and Role ARN as indicated.